srikarmanikonda/cs-598-final-project/README.md

 # GLP-1 Safety Surveillance Dataset

+NOTE: I've already run the workflow end to end.
+Please follow these instructions to re-run if needed but the full outputs will be present

 A reproducible data curation pipeline for FDA Adverse Event Reporting System (FAERS) data on GLP-1 receptor agonists (semaglutide/Ozempic, tirzepatide/Mounjaro).

 ## Prerequisites